 A powerful background in law and communications can be a launching pad for a career in law, business, entertainment or government.
-Through this joint program, students can acquire a law degree and a master's degree in communications in less time (3 to 3 ½ years) while studying at a top law school and a top communication school.
+Through this joint program with University of Miami's School of Communication, students can acquire a law degree and a master's degree in communications in less time (3 to 3 ½ years) while studying at a top law school and a top communication school.
 This combination of degrees is ideal for Law School students looking to:

 - Practice in a communication-related field such as journalism or strategic communication with a law-related emphasis

 - Work as in-house counsel for new communication technology companies

 - Serve with government agencies concerned with communications law, or with law firms practicing in that field